-The capstone project for the BA in International Relations, provides students with the opportunity to produce an independent piece of research under supervision that examines a specific and substantial intellectual problem in depth, making use of approaches, techniques and methodologies acquired elsewhere in the course.
-Planning for the Final Year Project will commence in the module on International Relations Research Methods [INR202] and research will start during the International Relations Semester of International Experience.
-The Final Year Project provides the experience of being engaged in library research, fieldwork, or a professional placement that leads to an individually produced dissertation or report.
+The capstone project for the BA in International Relations, this module provides students with the opportunity to produce an independent piece of research under supervision that examines a specific and substantial intellectual problem in depth, making use of approaches, techniques and methods acquired elsewhere in the course.
+Planning for the Final Year Project will commence in the module INS202 International Relations Research Methods and research will start during the first semester of the final year of study, when students will usually study abroad.
+The Final Year Project provides the experience of being engaged in library research and fieldwork that leads to an individually produced dissertation.

 A. Identify a particular intellectual problem and produce a plan to address that problem; manage time effectively to complete their plan;